AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Migrate data from one CoPilot instance to another
 ===========================================================

 This section provides instructions for migrating CoPilot data from one CoPilot instance to another CoPilot instance.
-See also "About migrating data from one CoPilot instance to another".
+See also "About Migrating Data to a CoPilot Instance".

-**Important:** The migration of CoPilot data may take a few hours for small environments and a few days for large environments.
-The migration process is not expected to cause down time but it is best practice to plan the migration during a maintenance window.
-You can perform prerequisite tasks outside your maintenance window to save valuable time during the maintenance window.
-Please note that while you can use your *old copilot* during the migration process, any changes you make there will NOT be updated on the *new copilot*.

 The following terms are used in these instructions:

--   *old copilot* — Refers to your current (source) CoPilot instance that you want to migrate data from.—
+-   *old copilot* — Refers to your current (source) CoPilot instance that you want to migrate data from.
 -   *new copilot* — Refers to your newly deployed (destination) CoPilot instance that you want to migrate data to.

+**Important:** Please consider the following points about the data migration process in the current release:

+-   A backup and restore solution for CoPilot data is currently not available.
+-   Migration of CoPilot data is not supported across clouds.
+Data migration is supported across regions, availability zones, and VPCs/VNets of the same cloud.
+-   Aviatrix has tested data migration for infrastructures with up to a total of 500 GB of data.
+If you have a much larger infrastructure, please contact Aviatrix Support for more information about how to migrate your data.
+-   If data migration fails and you want to retry the migration, please contact Aviatrix Support for assistance.
+-   If the data migration utility fails to migrate all indexes, you cannot revert the migration but the data remains intact on the old copilot.
+-   During the migration process, you cannot make configuration changes to the *old copilot*.
+Also, all netflow and syslog data will be directed to your *new copilot* after data migration begins.
+If the migration fails, and you must terminate your *new copilot*, the netflow and syslog data direted there during migration will be lost.
+-   If data migration fails and you decide to cancel the data migration, you can terminate your *new copilot* and continue to use your *old copilot* (by following the instructions indicated in the procedure).

+CoPilot data may take a few hours for small environments and a few days for large environments.
+Environments with 500 GB of data may take 3 to 4 days to complete data migration.

+The migration process will not cause down time in your data plane but your CoPilot will not be available to receive new data for about 10 minutes after migration begins and 5 minutes after migration succeeds or fails.
+It is best practice to plan the migration during a maintenance window.

+You can perform prerequisite tasks outside your maintenance window to save valuable time during the maintenance window.
+Please note that while you can use your *old copilot* during the migration process, any changes you make during the migration will NOT be reflected on the *new copilot*.

 **Prerequisite Tasks**

 Before you begin the data migration process, perform the following tasks.
 Prerequisite tasks can be performed outside your maintenance window.
+When logging in to CoPilot, use a controller user account that has full admin permissions.

 **Obtain the following information:**

 -   The IP address of your Aviatrix Controller.
 -   The IP address of your *old copilot*.
 The *old copilot* IP address can be the private IP, public IP, or Elastic IP address (EIP) used for reachability of the instance.
 -   The amount of *storage used* on your *old copilot* for the data volume containing CoPilot data.
-To look up the storage used, navigate to Settings > Resources and refer to the Used column of the volume.
-If your CoPilot is based on the CoPilot image release version 1.5.1, refer to the Used column of the cpltLV volume.
+To look up the storage used, navigate to CoPilot > Settings > Resources and refer to the Used column of the volume.
+If your CoPilot is based on CoPilot image release version 1.5.1, you will see a **cpltLV** volume listed on the Resources page.
+In that case, refer to the Used column of the cpltLV volume to take note of the storage used.

-**Launch your *new copilot*where:**
+**Launch your *new copilot* where:**

 -   The size of the disk/volume you specify for the Instance is the same size or larger than the *storage used* in your *old copilot*.
 If you deploy in AWS using the controller UI deploy process, you specify the size in the "Data Disk" column for the instance.
 -   Take note of your *new copilot* IP address.
 The new copilot IP address can be the private IP, public IP, or Elastic IP address (EIP) used for reachability of the instance.
--   NOTE: After launch, your *new copilot* will take about an hour to automatically update to the latest software release version.
+-   After launch, your *new copilot* will take about an hour to automatically update to the latest software release version.
 Your *new copilot* and *old copilot* must be the same software version before starting data migration.
 You will verify this later when following the data migration procedure.

 **Open required ports on each CoPilot instance:**

 At the applicable CSP portal, on the ***new copilot*** VM:

--   Open port 443 to receive TCP traffic from the old copilot (old copilot IP address).
+-   Open port 443 to receive TCP traffic from the *old copilot* (*old copilot* IP address).
 -   Open port 31283 to receive UDP traffic from each of your Aviatrix gateways.
 -   Open port 5000 to receive UDP traffic from each of your Aviatrix gateways.
 -   **Note:** After deployment, your *new copilot* ports 31283 and 5000 will be open for any IP (0.0.0.0/0) .
 It is strongly recommended to remove the 0.0.0.0 entry from the inbound access rules for these ports and add entries for all your gateway IP addresses.